tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LP_07-Stu_Rolling_Statistics.md

   ![std-overlay](Images/std-overlay.png)

 * Because Harold's company is looking to invest long-term in NFLX, the `SMA100` and `STD100` should hold more emphasis.
 Based on the chart overlays, although there is a recent price uptrend in late 2018, long-term volatility has been high for the entirety of 2018 to 2019.
-Therefore, it may best to hold off on investing in NFLX long-term for now.
+Therefore, it may be best to hold off on investing in NFLX long-term for now.